YOUTH FOOD MARKET

 Market Leaders

-Starting in May, our Market Leaders meet biweekly for collaborative planning sessions alongside support staff.
-These get-togethers are used as a space for project development, utilizing a wide range of skills in logistics, finance, marketing, coordination, and leadership.
+Starting in May, our Market Leaders met biweekly for collaborative planning sessions alongside support staff.
+These get-togethers were used as a space for project development, utilizing a wide range of skills in logistics, finance, marketing, coordination, and leadership.
 Market Leaders work together to make sure everything is in place for the summer markets.
 This includes reaching out to farm partners and placing produce orders, tracking what’s being harvested from the gardens, researching local produce prices, and creating social media posts to spread the word.

 …And then, of course, the market days themselves!